marcelors27/purchase-service/README.md

 # Purchase Service

-Purchase Service is an ASP.NET Core 9.0 minimal API that stores purchase transactions in PostgreSQL and retrieves them converted to foreign currencies using the U.S. Treasury Reporting Rates of Exchange.
+Purchase Service is an ASP.NET Core 9.0 minimal API built for didactic purposes: it showcases patterns such as CQRS, MediatR behaviors, and centralized exception handling.
+In a production MVP serving only two endpoints we would likely start leaner and gradually adopt these tactics if/when complexity justified the extra structure.
+It stores purchase transactions in PostgreSQL and retrieves them converted to foreign currencies using the U.S. Treasury Reporting Rates of Exchange.

 ## Architecture Overview